C0m3b4ck/Whisk-Keyboard-To-Controller-Linux/README.md

 # Notes
+<br>Made and tested on latest Ubuntu version at the time of coding in Python venv
-Made this intended for playing Halo: Combat Evolved on Xemu, that is why the buttons are currently tailored to that game.
+<br>This was intended for playing Halo: Combat Evolved on Xemu, that is why the buttons are currently tailored to that game.
+I couldn't find anything like this on Github, so here it is.

 # Roadmap
 * Add key customization from config file